lalvarezguillen/sqs_proxy/README.md

 ### TODO

 * Extend unittests
 * Make it possible to proxy messages to the recipient queues in a round robin fashion.
-Consider a ramdom recipient method as well.
+Consider a random recipient method as well.
 * Make the long-polling time configurable
 * Set up CI